Home Stocks Biden Drops Out of Presidential Race: What it Means for Stocks

 The impact on stocks and crypto

-The other telltale sign of the Biden announcement shaking up markets is the price of Bitcoin was down some 1.71%, or more than $1,000 per share, on Monday.
-The crypto market had been rising lately as the chances of a Trump victory improved, with Trump viewed as being more favorable the crypto market.
+The other telltale sign of the Biden announcement shaking up markets is that the price of Bitcoin was down some 1.71%, or more than $1,000 per share, on Monday.
+The crypto market had been rising as the chances of a Trump victory improved, with Trump viewed as being more favorable to the crypto market.

 Expect uncertainty

 But these are simply near-term reactions.
-Until the Democrats have confirmed a candidate, likely Harris, to replace Biden, analysts’ say we should expect volatility.
+Until the Democrats have confirmed a candidate, likely Harris, to replace Biden, analysts say we should expect volatility.
 And even then, it should continue until Election Day.

-“Right now, the markets have already priced-in a slight Republican majority in the Senate, which is very likely, and that will calm any negative market impact from a potential Harris win.
-The election is not in the top three priorities in terms of market considerations, as earnings, Federal Reserve, and geopolitics are a bigger driver of markets,” David Bahnsen, founder and chief investment officer of the Bahnsen Group, told US News and World Report.
+“The election is not in the top three priorities in terms of market considerations, as earnings, Federal Reserve, and geopolitics are a bigger driver of markets,” David Bahnsen, founder and chief investment officer of the Bahnsen Group, told US News and World Report.

 Our Editorial Standards